Maghrebi Jews

-Maghrebi Jews lived in multiple communities in North Africa for over 2,000 years, with the oldest Jewish communities present during Roman times and possibly as early as within Punic colonies of the Ancient Carthage period.
-Under early Muslim rule, Jews flourished in major urban centers across the region.
-However, they also faced periods of persecution, notably under the Almohads.
-Before and after the expulsion of Jews from Spain in 1492, many Sephardic Jews fleeing persecution settled in North Africa.
-Over time, Maghrebi Jews largely mixed with the newly arrived Sephardic Jews, and in most cases, they adopted the Sephardic Jewish identity.
+Maghrebi Jews have lived in multiple communities in the northern Maghreb for more than 2,000 years, with the oldest Jewish communities present during Roman times and possibly as early as within Punic colonies of the era of ancient Carthage.
+Under early Muslim rule, Jews flourished in major urban centers throughout the region.
+However, they also faced periods of persecution, notably under the Almohad Caliphate.
+Before and after the expulsion of Jews from Spain in 1492, many Sephardic Jews fleeing persecution settled in coastal North Africa.
+Over time, Maghrebi Jews largely mixed with the newly-arrived Sephardic Jews, and in most cases, they adopted the Sephardic Jewish identity.

-The mixed Maghrebi-Sephardic Jewish communities collapsed in the mid-20th century as part of the Jewish exodus from Arab countries, moving mostly to Israel, France, Canada and Venezuela.
-Today, descendants of Maghrebi-Sephardic Jews in Israel have largely embraced the modern Israeli Jewish identity and in many cases intermix with Ashkenazi and Mizrahi Jewish communities there.
-Most of the Maghrebi-Sephardic Jews (Western Jews) also consider themselves as part of Mizrahi Jewish community (Eastern, or Babylonian Jews), even though there is no direct link between the two communities.
-They have similar histories of Arabic-speaking background and a parallel exodus and expulsion from Arab and Muslim countries: the Mizrahim left nations of the Middle East, and the Maghrebi-Sephardics left nations of North Africa in the mid-20th century.
-Among Arab countries, the largest Jewish community now exists in Morocco with about 2,000 Jews and in Tunisia about 1,000.
+The Maghrebi-Sephardic Jewish communities declined during the mid-to-late 20th century as part of the Jewish exodus from the Muslim world, with most moving to Israel, France, Canada, and Venezuela.
+Today, descendants of Maghrebi Sephardim in Israel have largely embraced the modern Israeli identity and, in many cases, intermingle with Ashkenazi and Mizrahi communities.
+Some Maghrebi Sephardim also consider themselves Mizrahim, a term that typically refers to the Jewish communities of West Asia and Central Asia, including the Near East, Mesopotamia, Persianate societies, and the Caucasus.
+They have similar histories of Arabic-speaking backgrounds and parallel exoduses: the Mizrahim left the Middle East, and the Maghrebi Sephardim left the Maghreb during the mid-to-late 20th century.
+Among Arab countries, the largest Jewish communities now exist in Morocco, with about 2,000 Jews, and in Tunisia, with about 1,000.

-The term Maghrebi Jews often refers to communities such as Moroccan Jews, Algerian Jews, Tunisian Jews, and Libyan Jews.
-The term Musta'arabi was also used by medieval Jewish authors to refer to Jews who had traditionally lived in the Maghreb.
-Due to proximity, the term 'Maghrebi Jews' sometimes refers to Egyptian Jews as well, though there are important cultural differences between the history of Egyptian and Maghrebi Jews.
+The term 'Maghrebi Jews' refers to such communities as Moroccan Jews, Algerian Jews, Tunisian Jews, and Libyan Jews.
+The term Musta'arabi Jews ('Arabized Jews') was also used by medieval Jewish authors to refer to Jews who had traditionally lived in the Maghreb.

+'Maghrebi' can also sometimes refer to Egyptian Jews, although there are important cultural differences between the histories of Egypt (often considered part of the historical Levantine sphere), and the Maghreb proper (Morocco, Algeria, Tunisia, and Libya).